-As they argue about Caesar, they begin to mirror him.
-Cassius's dramatic gesture of baring his chest and asking for death is the same one Caesar used before the crowd, and Brutus's refusal to repeal the officer's punishment is identical to the argument Caesar made just before his murder.
-Caesar was a successful politician because he combined elements of both Brutus and Cassius.
+As the two men argue about Caesar, they begin to mirror him.
+Cassius's dramatic gesture of baring his chest and asking for death is similar to Caesar’s gesture when he thought the crowd was glad he’d refused the crown.
+Brutus's refusal to repeal the officer's punishment is identical to the argument Caesar made just before his murder (that he was as fixed in his judgments as the North Star).
+Caesar, then, was a successful politician because he combined elements of both Brutus and Cassius.

 Like the last comic scene with Cinna the poet, this brief interlude breaks tension before the focus changes.
 The original actor may have impersonated one of Shakespeare's rivals.

-Portia's suicide refreshes the audience's sympathy for Brutus, and helps explain the preceding argument, since losing his temper is so uncharacteristic of Brutus.
-Her manner of death is typically gruesome, as if intended as final proof of her unfeminine toughness.
+Portia's suicide refreshes the audience's sympathy for Brutus, and helps explain the argument that just occurred, since losing his temper is so uncharacteristic of Brutus.
+Like the time she stabbed herself in the thigh, Portia’s manner of death is gruesome, as if intended as final proof of her “unfeminine” toughness.

 Titinius and Messala enter, and the men compare notes regarding the advance of Octavius and Mark Antony.
 Messala reports that Octavius, Antony, and Lepidus are reported to have executed a large number of senators, including Cicero.
 Messala also reports Portia’s death, and Brutus stoically accepts the news, not revealing that he already knew.
 Brutus and Cassius debate whether it’s best to march to Philippi to confront Antony and Octavius.
 Cassius thinks it’s best for them to remain well-rested, in a defensive position, while Brutus argues that if Antony’s army marches to meet them, they’ll collect allies along the way, arriving in strengthened numbers.
 Cassius concedes to Brutus’s reasoning, and they bid one another goodnight.